Singapore 101

 What is it?
 There are over 30 different varieties of mooncakes available, ranging from the typical Cantonese bakes to those that follow traditional Teochew recipes.

 Why go?
-The signature is the da lao bing, a Teochew-style flaky pastry is filled with green or red bean paste.
-There are also the white sesame mooncakes as well as other bakes like the la gao (black glutinous rice cake) that are getting increasingly difficult to find.
+The signature is the da lao bing, a Teochew-style flaky pastry that is filled with green or red bean paste.
+There are also the white sesame mooncakes as well as other bakes like the la gao (black glutinous rice cake) which are getting increasingly difficult to find at other neighbourhood bakeries.

 • Museums